sathishgnanaprakasam/react-fsd59wdt/README.md

 - Functional components can be better optimized by React.
 - Functional components are less code.
 - Functional components are faster than class components.

+state:

+- a component's memory.
+- a component's memory is used to store data.
+- a component's memory is used to store data that may change over time.
+- changes in state cause the component to re-render.